Common Issues Musicians Face in the Industry

-01There's No Response to the Demo
+No Response to Music Demo

-02The Big Review Wasn't Published
+Review Not Published

 Do your best to turn a negative into a positive.
 Be gracious to everyone involved with the show so you will be welcomed back to the venue in the future.
 There's no guarantee that the crowds will pound down the door next time, but you can take steps to build buzz for that next show.